tombaars/imuis_api/README.md

 More info about iMuis           ::  https://www.muis.nl
 Documentation from cloudswitch  ::  http://cswdoc.imuisonline.com

-At this moment we only support GetStamTabelRecords!
+At this moment we only support GetStamTabelRecords && CreateVerkoopOrder!

 ---------------------------------------------------------------

 # Current version
-At this moment, you can use this API to get data from your iMuis database.
+At this moment, you can use this API to get data from your iMuis database and create a invoice.
-We have some pre-defined settings for Debitors, Articles (products) and Order Sorts.
+We have some pre-defined settings for Debitors, Articles (products), Order Sorts and Create Order.
 More will follow in the future.

 # Usage
 It is pretty easy to use, see the folder Examples for more information